cnerg/cnerg.github.com/source/jobs/ra-2019-eti.rst

   applications, or surrogate applications as defined by consortium partners
 * Develop systems for integration of various data streams and various algorithms to support real-world applications of algorithms
-* Mentor and advise graduate student and undergraduate researchers
 * Collaborate with multiple research groups across consortium
 * Author publications for refereed journals and important conference proceedings

-| **Salary:** $50,000-70,000 depending on background and experience
+| **Salary:** $26,000 (50% Engineering Physics Research Assistantship)
 | **Start:** ASAP

 U.S. citizenship or permanent residency status is required by the program sponsor.

-To apply, please send a application materials to Paul Wilson at paul.wilson@wisc.edu
+To be considered for a Research Assistant position (50% appointment plus tuition remission), please send a letter of interest, resume, and unofficial transcript to Paul Wilson at paul.wilson@wisc.edu.

 For further questions please contact Paul Wilson at paul.wilson@wisc.edu